metaskills/zep-demos/README.md

 * Role Type for JavaScript/TypeScript Should Be roleType vs role_type. https://github.com/getzep/docs.getzep.com/issues/108
 * A common pattern in Ecommerce systems is moving a user from anonymous to identified.
 This is especially useful for conversion tracking.
 HOW DO YOU DO THIS WITH ZEP?!?
 * The `zep.memory.listSessions` using a page should not raise a 404 error if no sessions are found.
 Instead, it could return an empty array.
+* The best way to learn the API is to read the SDK's source code.
+For example, I found the resource clients in the TypeScript source really helpful.
+For example, the Memory client. https://github.com/getzep/zep-js/blob/main/src/api/resources/memory/client/Client.ts